When Do I Need More Refrigerant in My AC?

 An Air Conditioner Doesn’t Use Up Refrigerant

-The reason people sometimes believe an air conditioner will need a refrigerant “refill” is because they’re equating refrigerant with fuel, as if it were like the gas in a vehicle.
+The reason people sometimes believe an air conditioner will need a refrigerant “refill” is that they’re equating refrigerant with fuel as if it were like the gas in a vehicle.
 But an air conditioner doesn’t run off refrigerant; it runs off electricity.
 Refrigerant does a different job: it’s the heat transfer medium that allows an air conditioner to remove heat from inside the house and then expel it outside.

 Here’s the important thing to know about this process: the refrigerant never dissipates as it goes from liquid to gas and back again.
 The AC will use the same amount of refrigerant for its entire service life, which is known as its charge.